awsdocs/amazon-athena-user-guide/doc_source/querying.md

 You can download the query results CSV file from the query pane immediately after you run a query, or using the query **History**\.

+**Note**
+Athena query result files are data files that contain information that can be configured by individual users\.
+Some programs that read and analyze this data can potentially interpret some of the data as commands \(CSV injection\)\.
+For this reason, when you import query results CSV data to a spreadsheet program, that program might warn you about security concerns\.
+To keep your system secure, you should always choose to disable links or macros from downloaded query results\.

 **To download the query results file of the most recent query**

 1. Enter your query in the query editor and then choose **Run query**\.